Lakeside Chautauqua

 The Lakeside Association Board of Directors are dedicated volunteers, prominent business and professional leaders, friends and clergy who commit their time, resources and talent and bring a wealth of experience to the Board.
 According to Board Bylaws, the goal is to develop a diverse and representative Board with the skill sets needed to support the mission and vision of Lakeside.

 There are currently 19 members; six are ex officio members with voting privileges.
+A person who has served two terms shall be eligible to be elected for an additional term, provided that at least one year has passed since the conclusion of his or her second term.
 Ex officio members with voting privileges include:

 • One each nominated by the Bishops of the East and West Ohio Conferences of the United Methodist Church;